DataGuys/CentralThreatIntelligence/README.md

 # Central Threat Intelligence (CTI) Solution

 # Disclaimer
 ## **IMPORTANT**: This is **NOT** an official Microsoft product or solution.
 This project is a third-party custom implementation for centralizing threat intelligence across Microsoft security products.
-You assume all risk by implementing then maintaining this solution yourself.
+You assume all risk by implementing then maintaining this solution, consider this your warning.

 ## Overview
 The Central Threat Intelligence (CTI) solution provides a unified platform for collecting, managing, and operationalizing threat intelligence across your organization's security ecosystem.
 It addresses the challenge of scattered threat intelligence by creating a centralized repository with automated distribution capabilities.